junglesta/wherenodoctor/_posts/2016-01-01-22-health-and-sicknesses-of-older-people.md

   ♦ In bed, try to relax each part of your body, then your whole body and mind.
 Remember good times.

-  ♦ If you still cannot sleep, try taking an antihistamine like promethazine (Phenergan, p.
-385) or dimenhydrinate (Dramamine, p.
-386) half an hour before going to bed.
+  ♦ If you still cannot sleep, try taking an antihistamine like promethazine (Phenergan, [page 385](#page-385)) or dimenhydrinate (Dramamine, [page 386](#page-386)) half an hour before going to bed.
 These are less habit-forming than stronger drugs.

 # DISEASES FOUND MORE OFTEN IN PEOPLE OVER 40 YEARS OLD